Collins Zoo: Legal issues with the State of Mississippi

 In 2001, state wildlife officials raided the zoo and seized several skunks, alligators, alligator snapping turtles, bobcats, and several other species of animals indigenous to Mississippi.

 In March 2010, the zoo was again raided by the Mississippi Department of Wildlife and an opossum, red-eared slider turtles, and some box turtles were taken.
 The zoo was issued 22 citations, many for "lack of permits for inherently violent animals."

-The latest raid on January 25, 2012, included three tigers, three cougars, two leopards, two wolf hybrids, and one rhesus macaque monkey.
-The animals are being relocated to sanctuaries in Texas and North Carolina.
+The final raid on January 25, 2012, included three tigers, three cougars, two leopards, two wolf hybrids, and one rhesus macaque monkey.
+The animals were relocated to sanctuaries in Texas and North Carolina.